mongodb-industry-solutions/IndustrialConnectivity/shopfloor-data-integration/README.md

 }}
 ```

+>Note: You can modify or add any values to match with your desire configuration for example: ***transforms*** and more.

+> ***IMPORTANT: If you want to add more than one transform you should add the name of the transform to the same key for it to work.(Check the Sink Configuration code above)***

 ## Useful Commands for Kafka Connect
 - Load a connector:<br/>
 ```curl --silent -X POST -H "Content-Type: application/json" -d @mqtt-source.json http://localhost:8083/connectors```